- The fund taps into the expertise of several experienced managers

 Schroders is a multinational asset management company that employs hundreds of investment professionals across the globe.
 The managers of this fund can tap into that experience and local knowledge to help them make investment decisions.
 Schroders is home to many high calibre fund managers so Kyrklund and Olu-Pitan have plenty of good funds to choose from.

 The fund also beat its peers in the IA Mixed Investment 40-85% Shares sector over the past year.
-Exposure to US shares provided the biggest boost, and Asian and European shares did well too.
-In contrast, a focus on UK shares, which underperformed their overseas rivals, dragged on returns, although past performance is not a guide to the future.
+Exposure to UK shares provided the biggest boost, and US and global shares did well too.
+Fixed income and alternative investments each made a more modest contribution.
+Past performance is not a guide to the future.

 |Annual percentage growth|